Caninsulin Cartridges

 The VetPen should be loaded, primed, and dialed according to the device instructions and your clinic’s training.
 Priming helps remove air and confirms that insulin is flowing through the needle.
 The injection is usually given under the skin, and sites are rotated to reduce local irritation.

-Practical handling checks include:
+Useful pre-dose checks include:

-• Gentle mixing: roll until uniformly milky.
+• Gentle mixing: roll until the insulin looks uniformly milky.

-• Priming step: confirm a visible drop.
+• Priming step: look for a visible drop before dosing.

-• Dose window: check the intended units.
+• Dose window: verify the intended units before injection.

-• Site rotation: avoid repeated irritation.
+• Site rotation: avoid repeatedly using the same small area.

 Quick tip: Keep the VetPen instructions, clinic dosing plan, and refill label together near the supplies.